Mobile RV Service in Simcoe County and surrounding area

 RVs use a mix of 120 volt AC and 12 volt DC systems, and it is said that "never the two should meet".
 The 12 volt system in particular, can develop problems which can seem baffling.
 In these cases, an engineering "problem solving" approach is needed.

 We have 40 years of experience in Industrial Electrical Engineering, and we have the right tools and expertise for both the 120 volt and 12 volt systems.
 Call the pros at Huronwoods RV Service today.
 We know how to track down and solve electrical problems.

 RV plumbing systems are specialized, and quite different compared to residential systems.
 We have the tools and expertise to quickly repair leaks, replace faucets, and make modifications.

 Because of the way most RVs are mass-produced, the type of materials used and the speed of the original installation often leads to annoying water leaks, even in newer units.
 For example, the cheap plastic PEX fittings used by most manufacturers can result in a slow drip at the fitting.
 We use brass PEX fittings for trouble-free performance.

 Your RV rubber roof requires regular inspection and maintenance to keep it in good condition and leak-free.
 We recommend an annual inspection and re-caulking as necessary.
 We use the correct sealants recommended by the rubber roof manufacturer.
 Cost of a roof inspection, including minor caulking, is $110.
 If extensive caulking is necessary, our hourly rate will apply.
 Sealant is at additional cost.
-A service call charge may apply depending on distance.
+A service call charge will apply depending on distance.
 Roof leaks due to cracked and weathered sealant may result in water leaking into the walls, resulting in expensive, difficult-to-repair damage.

 We can replace roof vents and plumbing vent caps.

 Slideout service and repair